 Step 3: Quantity first, quality will follow

-Brainstorming guides such as these should only on very rare occasions descend into a history lesson.
-This is one of those rare occasions.
-In his 1953 book Applied Imagination, brainstorming impresario Alex Faickney established four golden rules to running a great brainstorming session: focus on quantity; withhold criticism; welcome unusual ideas; and then combine and improve those ideas.
-Rules two, three and four mean nothing without that crucial number one – in a great gamestorming session, quantity is key.
-At the beginning of the session it is great to get as many ideas down as possible, no matter how unachievable or unintelligible some of them may seem.
-A great idea is seldom conceived right away, and your final concept may end up a mixture of different ideas from multiple minds around the room.
+In his 1953 book Applied Imagination, brainstorming impresario Alex Faickney established four golden rules to running a great brainstorming session.
+These are: focus on quantity; withhold criticism; welcome unusual ideas; and then combine and improve those ideas.
+Rules two, three and four mean nothing without that crucial number one.
+In a gamestorming session, quantity is key.
+At the beginning it is important to get as many ideas down as possible.
+A great idea is seldom conceived right away.
+Your final concept may end up a mixture of different ideas from multiple minds around the room.
 A high quantity of ideas is crucial to achieve your final great one.
-Sometimes, great ideas are arrived at from the seeds of the craziest!

 Step 4: Convergent Thinking – Refining Your Ideas